-African Berry, also known as Miracle fruit, was first discovered by European explorers in West Africa in the 18th century when they witnessed local tribes eating the fruit before taking sour staples such as fermented porridge and palm wine.
+African Berry Fruit, also known as Miracle fruit, was first discovered by European explorers in West Africa in the 18th century when they witnessed local tribes eating the fruit before taking sour staples such as fermented porridge and palm wine.

 The African berry or Synsepalum dulcificum, grow on bushy trees and has been known for the presence of a glycoprotein, miraculin, in its pulp.
 Miraculin temporarily affects the taste buds, causing a sweet sensation when triggered by acids in food items that are sour in taste.
 Experts are of the opinion that African berry not just increases sweetness but also enhances flavours.

-What are the Benefits of African Berry for Weight Loss?
+What are the Benefits of African Berry Fruit for Weight Loss?

 Rather, the FDA has termed African berry as a food additive that needs further research before being used as an artificial sweetener on a mass scale.
 Nevertheless, this berry is in demand among gym-goers and dieters for its taste altering characteristic.